-Countywide Action Plan 2-Year Milestone Updates
+Countywide Action Plan Two-Year Milestone Updates

-Your county can adaptively manage your Countywide Action Plan every two years based on your County's progress.
-To report changes to your Countywide Action Plan, your county is expected to fill out the Progress and Milestones Template found on your county's PA Clean Water Tool page.
+Your county can adaptively manage your Countywide Action Plan every two years based on your county's progress.
+To report changes to your Countywide Action Plan, your county is expected to fill out the Progress and Milestones Template.

+DEP will insert your Countywide Action Plan into the Progress and Milestone Template.
 This template should look identical to the planning template used to draft your Countywide Action Plan.
 The same information in the Planning and Progress Template was used to fill out columns 1-11 in the Progress and Milestones Template.
 Column 12 is an additional column that will track the current progress of your Countywide Action Plan, and this will be done annually.
 Column 13 will be used to track updates based on your two-year milestones; use this column to adapt your Countywide Action Plan based on the "Progress to Date".

-- Due Date for 2-Year Milestone Updates: March 31st, 2021 and 2023 - The "Justification for Change to Action Items" column is used to track changes to the planning and progress template for your Countywide Action Plan.
+- Due Date for Two-Year Milestone Updates: September 30th, 2022 and 2024 - The "Justification for Change to Action Items" column is used to track changes to the planning and progress template for your Countywide Action Plan. - You will want to begin the milestone update in June of 2022 and 2024 to allow for time to make associated revisions.

-Phase 3 Watershed Implementation Plan (WIP) Progress and Milestones Template
+Phase 3 Waters hed Implementation Plan (WIP) Progress and Milest ones Temp olate

-Green - action has been com pleted or is movin g forward as pl anned Yel ow - action has encour ntered minor o obstacles Re d - action has n ot been taken o or has encountered a serious barrier
+Green - action has been con mpleted or is movin g forward as pl anned Yel low - action has encour ntered minor o obstacles Re d - action has n ot been taken o or has encountered a serious barrier

-Action # Description Performance Target(s) Responsible Party(jes) and Partnerships Geographic Location Expected Timeline Potential Implementation Challenges or Recommendations Resource s Available Resource s Needed Progress to Date Justification for Change to Action Item
+Action # Description Performance Target(s) Responsible Party(ies) and Partnerships Geographic Location Expected Timeline Potential Implementation Challenges or Recommendations Resource s Available Resource s Needed Progress to Date Justification for Change t Action Item

 Technical Financial Technical Financial

 Priority Initiative 1:

 1.1

 1.2

 1.3

 1.4

+211

 1.5

 1.6

 1.7

 1.8

+1.9

 1.9